-The Scheme may issue a number of Share classes in respect of the Scheme.
-Different charging structures, minimum investment levels and eligibility provisions apply to each Share class.
-The Scheme may issue income and/or accumulation Shares.
+The Scheme may issue a number of share classes in respect of the Scheme.
+Different charging structures, minimum investment levels and eligibility provisions apply to each share class.
+The Scheme may issue net income shares.

 The Instrument provides for the creation of one or more classes of share with their respective criteria for eligibility and allocation of rights to participate in the property of the scheme as set out in the Instrument and in this Prospectus from time to time.
-The terms for the Share classes which are currently available in the Scheme from time to time are as set out in this Prospectus.
-Currently only income Shares are in issue.
+The terms for the share classes which are currently available in the Scheme from time to time are as set out in this Prospectus.

-Note, as mentioned above, the Directors may resolve to create further Share classes in the future in respect of the Scheme.
-As and when the further Share classes are added, this Prospectus will be updated accordingly.
+As mentioned above, the ACD may resolve to create further share classes in the future in respect of the Scheme.
+As and when the further share classes are added this Prospectus will be updated accordingly.

-The Shares are not listed or dealt in on any investment exchange.
+The shares are not listed or dealt in on any investment exchange.